Interview Q&A with Steve Divnick

 Q: There are many more amateurs than pros.
 Is that why you are focusing on their needs?

 A: Absolutely.
-All my business ventures begin with the same question.
+All good business ventures begin with the same question.
 What does the customer need or want?
-If there is an industry that hasn’t asked that question, they are leaving a door open large enough for us to drive a company through.
-I believe that’s what the golf industry has done.
+I believe the golf industry has focused to much on the pros..
 Just watch the commercials during any golf event.
 They design clubs with the goal of getting pros to endorse them.
 The implied message to consumers is, “This pro uses our club, you should too.”
-We don’t think that is logical, and it has resulted in a lot of frustrated customers who have purchased equipment they can't use.
+We don’t think that is logical, and it has resulted in a lot of frustrated golfers who have purchased equipment they can't use.

 Q: How far will you take that argument?